 Public engagement professionals (PEPs) are an increasingly significant and influential cohort of staff in universities.
-They bring a real vision and commitment to engagement to an institution.
-They enable public engagement to flourish, equipping and motivating staff; supporting the development of new initiatives; facilitating partnerships and are key to drawing in funding for engagement.
+They bring vision and commitment to engagement to an institution, and enable public engagement to flourish by equipping and motivating staff, supporting the development of new initiatives, and facilitating partnerships.
+The work of PEPs is key to drawing in funding for engagement.

 Catalyst for change

-Whilst in some cases the roles are specifically to deliver public engagement (e.g. as outreach officers) the majority seek to support others to develop their own public engagement work.
-In addition, engagement professionals will often act as a key catalyst for change within their context, championing the importance of high quality engagement, and encouraging effective support mechanisms to be put in place.
+While some PEP roles are specifically designed to deliver public engagement (e.g. as outreach officers) the majority of PEPs seek to support others in developing their own public engagement work.
+In addition, engagement professionals will often act as a key catalyst for change, championing the importance of high quality engagement, and encouraging effective support mechanisms to be implemented.

 What do public engagement professionals do?

 Public engagement professionals will often be involved in developing a public engagement strategy for their institution.
 You can find out much more in our ‘Develop your Strategy’ section of the site.

 Public engagement professionals will also take responsibility for planning and delivering a PE support programme in their faculty, centre or HEI.
 You can find a step-by-step guide to this in our ‘Delivering your Support Programme’ section of this site.
 Here is a brief snapshot of the kinds of activities involved.